 Comparing actual results against budgeted results seems very simple.
 Just subtract one from the other, right?

 It’s not that simple.
 Managers only invest time and money in variance analysis because it will help them improve future-period profit.
 That means the comparison between budgeted results and actual results has to be done in a way that suggests at least one action that can be taken to improve profits in the future.

 But total budget variance, the only variance I’ve introduced thus far, could be caused by hundreds, thousands, even millions of things.
 Managers are hardly any closer to knowing how to improve profits simply by knowing total budget variance.

-Variance analysis, to be successful, has to subdivide variances in such a way that each variance figure identifies a course of action that would maintain the variance (if favorable) or decrease it (if unfavorable).
+Variance analysis, to be successful, has to subdivide variances in such a way that each variance figure identifies a course of action that would repeat the variance next period (if favorable) or avoid it (if unfavorable).

 A lot of the headache for students comes from having to subdivide variance into actionable chunks of information.
 But it’s also a critical component of variance analysis, without which the whole procedure would probably be worthless.
 So suck it up, buttercup!

 But standards are simply mini-expectations that, when combined, lead us to budgeted total dollar amounts.
 If, for example, a firm expects direct labor wages to be $10 per hour, then $10 per hour is the standard price for direct labor.
 Then if the firm expects each unit to take 2 direct labor hours, the standard quantity per unit is 2 direct labor hours.

 See how this works?
 The standard prices and quantities are the building blocks that go into making a budget.
 In the example above if the firm expects to make 1,000 units, it would budget direct labor cost of $20,000 (i.e. 1,000 units * 2 direct labor hours per unit * $10 per hour).

 If a firm is going to subdivide variances from a budget into actionable chucks of information, then it has to use the building blocks that were used to develop the budget in the first place.